aws-deadline/deadline-cloud/README.md

-# The Amazon Deadline Cloud Client Library (`deadline.client`)
+# The AWS Deadline Cloud Client Library (`deadline.client`)

 ## Overview

-This is a shared Python library that implements functionality to support client applications using Amazon Deadline Cloud.
+This is a shared Python library that implements functionality to support client applications using AWS Deadline Cloud.

 It is divided into the following submodules:

 ### api

-This submodule contains utilities to call boto3 in a standardized way using an aws profile configured for Amazon Deadline Cloud, helpers for working with Deadline Cloud Monitor Desktop login/logout, and objects representing Amazon Deadline Cloud resources.
+This submodule contains utilities to call boto3 in a standardized way using an aws profile configured for AWS Deadline Cloud, helpers for working with Deadline Cloud Monitor Desktop login/logout, and objects representing AWS Deadline Cloud resources.

 ### cli